The following article refers to functionality available in Workflow builder, which can be accessed by going to:

 Note how I have chosen the "Salary Increase Documents" mandatory document type in the "Workflow - mandatory document" field.
 It's this that links the document to the mandatory document type, which is what we will choose in our workflow.

 When this is used in conjunction with the Workflow - Sites option you can have multiple versions of the same template that relate to different sites.
-In the above screenshot, we have limited this particular Salary Increase template to my Cambridge site, so when my template letter workflow is triggered against a Cambridge employee, it will use this template for them.
-I can then create another template for my Tokyo site for example, associate it with the same mandatory document type, and when the workflow triggers it will use the template that's appropriate to the employee's site.
+So I could create different templates for all my sites if needed for example, Set it with the same mandatory document type, and when the workflow triggers it will use the template that's appropriate to the employee's site.

 Building the Workflow

 The final step to automate the sending of our salary increase letters is to build a workflow.
-In our example, we are going to build a Task workflow to send the letter.
-This type of workflow is triggered on-demand, which works well for this process because the salary increase is a one-off process.
+In our example, we are going to build a Task -> Task workflow to send the letter.

 For more information on the various different workflow types please refer to the following article: